anika-ahluwalia/dl-fp/README.md

 ### Disclaimer

 You must install pandas, nltk, and beautifulsoup (`pip3 install pandas`, `pip3 install nltk`, and `pip3 install bs4`) in order to run our project.
+You can also use the `requirements.txt` file to install all dependencies.

+The `Word2VecSentiment` model requires access to a trained `Word2Vec` model.
+You can download our trained models [here](https://drive.google.com/drive/folders/1PeRbYNlfKtqXsmMMIzdvHyf-N5Fnp4h9?usp=sharing).
+Make sure the model files are in a folder called `saved_models`.

 ## Introduction